 2010 marked the 40th celebration of Earth Day, a holiday that helped spark America's modern environmental movement when it was founded on April 22, 1970, by then-Sen. Gaylord Nelson of Wisconsin.
-In honor of that historic day, MNN produced this quick look back at the last four decades of planetary appreciation.
+In honor of that historic day and to honor the 50th anniversary, MNN produced this quick look back at the last several decades of planetary appreciation.

 1971: Amtrak is founded, even though gas costs just 33 cents a gallon.